Michael de Percy: Journalism and Political Commentary

 De Percy is a journalist and conservative political commentator.
 He is the Canberra Press Gallery Correspondent for The Spectator Australia.
 He is a member of the Canberra Press Gallery.
 De Percy publishes The Political Flâneur: A Different Point of View (ISSN 2652-8851), a news website which includes his writing and political commentary.

 Fellowships and appointments

-De Percy was appointed Editor-in-Chief of the Journal of Telecommunications and the Digital Economy on January 1, 2025.
 De Percy is a Fellow of the Royal Society of Arts, a Chartered Fellow of the Chartered Institute of Logistics and Transport, and a Member of the Royal Society of New South Wales.
-In 2022, he was appointed to the Australian Research Council's College of Experts and will serve until the end of 2025.
+He was appointed as the Editor of the Gallipoli Memorial Club's Gallipoli Gazette on 21 January 2026.
+De Percy was previously Editor-in-Chief of the Journal of Telecommunications and the Digital Economy.
+He was appointed to the Australian Research Council's College of Experts on 1 January 2022 and will serve until 27 August 2027.